vicsharp-shibusa/csharp-webapi-setup-tests/README.md

 See notes on the specific tests below.

 The test subject apis in this repo do not use any security; there is no authorization component.
-This is by design; I didn't not want to deal with my different worker objects having to address keeping their tokens current.
+This is by design; I did not want to deal with my different worker objects having to keep their tokens current.
 A real security component would definitely change the outcomes of the test, but as long as none of the test subjects have this constraint, I believe the test remains fair.

-Each api has a scoped `OperationContext` because it makes sense that _something_ is scoped to the HTTP request.
+Each api has a scoped `OperationContext` because it makes sense that _something_ is scoped to the HTTP request in each of the subject test apis.

 ### Testing Methodology

-The test begins by creating `Admin`, 'Organization`, and `Worker` objects at a predictable pace.
+The test begins by creating `Admin`, `Organization`, and `Worker` objects at a predictable pace.
 On a schedule (see the configuration file), these objects are created until the limit is reached.
 This limit (the max number of `Admin` instances) is the _first milestone_.

 Each `Admin` and `Worker` instance has at least one internal timer on which they perform some action.
 For `Admin` objects, the `Admin` runs queries against his organizations and users.
-For `Worker` objects, they create and update `Transactions` as well as run queries.
+For `Worker` objects, they create and update `Transactions`.
-After the _first milestone_ is achieved, the cycle time for these timers begins to shrink.
+After the _first milestone_ is achieved, both the cycle time (frequency) and the allotted time for the work begins to shrink.

 There is no expected scenario in which any web api architecture can survive the test.
 The point is to finish the test with failure.
-There are four ways the test can end:
+There are five ways the test can end:

 1. The user hits CTRL-C.
+2. The `testDurationMinutes` time limit is reached (note that a value of `0` here will cause the test to run indefinitely).
-2. The response time threshold is reached.
+3. The HTTP response time threshold is reached (calls to the api take longer than defined by the configuration).
-3. An individual `Admin` or `Worker` cycle does not complete within its allotted time.
+4. An individual `Admin` or `Worker` cycle does not complete within its allotted time.
-4. An `Exception` is thrown.
+5. An `Exception` is thrown.
+The application has zero tolerance for exceptions.

 The test attempts to avoid rapid-fire calls to the API until its required as a result of interval compression.
-Up to the _first milestone_, the pace is fairly steady, but the number of `Admin` and `Worker` objects (and their workloads) are increasing according to the values in the configuration file.
+Up to the _first milestone_, the pace is steady, but the number of `Admin` and `Worker` objects (and their workloads) are increasing according to the values in the configuration file.

 #### Response Time Threshold